zzr-idam/Under-Display-Camera-UAV/README.md

 ## Contributions

-Our model can completely replace bilateral grid learning in the field of image enhancement. &hearts; &hearts;
+Our model can completely replace bilateral grid learning in the field of image enhancement. &hearts; Our approach can process images of arbitrary resolution on a single GPU.                    &hearts;

 + https://github.com/google/hdrnet HDRNet
 + https://github.com/mousecpn/Joint-Bilateral-Learning JBL approach